DiegoSalazar/RubyCuboidCodingChallenge/README.md

 4. Maybe write a few more tests of our own to see if we can break stuff.

 That's it.
 There aren't any hidden gotchas or trick questions.
 That's really what we're going to do.

-If you have any questions, please don't hesitate to contact me at steven@touchofmodern.com

---Steven